 Our Officers & Board Members

-Joe was transplanted on August 20, 2012 receiving a kidney from his sister Irene.
-Joe is a leader of 2 of WPKSG's support groups.
+Joe was transplanted on August 20, 2012, receiving a kidney from his sister Irene.
+Joe is the current President and leader of WPKSG's Kittanning support group.

 Leads Westmoreland support group